sburns/sburns.github.com/_posts/2014-05-03-cortical-tractography-recipe.md

 * `--waycond='OR'` this determines the boolean logic for rejecting (or keeping) pathways given by `--waypoints`.
 In this instance, I only want the stream lines to pass through the left or right white matter, not necessarily both.
 * `--targetmasks=seeds.txt` This file gives path names to the seeds of interest.
 As I said before, this is every region from the brain.

 The time it takes `probtrackx2` to finish a region depends on the size of the region.
 As you can see above in the cortical parcellation picture, not all regions are the same size.
-Hence some runs not take very long (~15 minutes) and others will take a **very long time**, upwards of 96 hours on modern hardware.
+Hence some runs don't take very long (~90 minutes) and others will take a **very long time**, upwards of 96 hours on modern hardware.
 Having done this processing on a few subjects, I can say that all told these runs take about 30 days of compute time **per subject**.
 Grab a coffee and pillow.

 ### Analysis